mylesagray/blog/content/posts/2026-01-21-fixing-high-bandwidth-serial-in-wine/index.md

 This is where the fun really starts, Wine does indeed have support for serial devices, serial over USB, whatever, and has for some time - you can take arbitrary `/dev/tty[ASU]` devices and [map them through to `COM` ports in Wine](https://wiki.winehq.org/Wine_User%27s_Guide#Serial_and_Parallel_Ports).

-In fact - it does this for you automatically today, all serial devices are by-default mapped through into your Wine prefixes (prefixes are things that create separate "environments" for your Windows apps to live in with their dependencies, like Pyhton `venv`).
+In fact - it does this for you automatically today, all serial devices are by-default mapped through into your Wine prefixes (prefixes are things that create separate "environments" for your Windows apps to live in with their dependencies, like Python `venv`).

 So, this is all good news!
 As long as we can make the app run in Wine with the right set of dependencies installed and chickens sacrificed, we will have a working motion rig in no time... [foreshadowing]